-3. Based on the IMS voice over NB-IoT(GEO) Support indication, the UE can initiate a PDN connection establishment for IMS service by using an APN related to the IMS service, and the request PDN type is set as IP.
+3. Based on the IMS voice over NB-IoT(GEO) Support indication, the UE can initiate a PDN connection establishment for IMS service by using an APN related to the IMS service and the request PDN type is set as IP.

 4. If the IMS PDN connection is allowed to establish, a default bearer for the IMS PDN connection is established.